NVIDIA/spark-rapids/docs/spark-qualification-tool.md

 "_User Name_", "_Unsupported Write Data Format_", "_Complex Types_", "_Nested Complex Types_", and "_Read Schema_".
 The detailed table can also be exported as `Qualification Tool Dashboard – Raw Data.csv`.

-Note that this table has too many columns.
+Note that this table has more columns than can fit in a normal browser window.
 Therefore, the UI application dynamically optimizes the layout of the table to fit the browser screen.
 By clicking on the control column, the row expands to show the remaining hidden columns.

 ### Text and CSV files